microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-landing-page.md

 ## Use case examples

-The reports in the purchase Power BI app can be used for different purposes depending on your role.
+The purchasing reports can be used for different purposes depending on your role.
 Below, you can read some examples of use cases for different roles in your organization.

 ### If your role is in the leadership team...